intel/llvm/sycl/doc/SYCLPreprocessorMacroses.md

 # Overview

-This file describes macroses that are having effect on SYCL compiler and run-time.
+This file describes macros that have effect on SYCL compiler and run-time.

 ### RESTRICT_WRITE_ACCESS_TO_CONSTANT_PTR